 Independent Directorskeyboard_arrow_right

 A growing sector of the Cayman Islands financial services industry is the provision of independent directors.
-During the recent financial crisis, it became apparent that independent directors from the Cayman Islands were indispensable when hedge funds were faced with making difficult decisions.
+During the recent financial crisis, it became apparent that independent directors from the Cayman Islands were indispensable when hedge funds were faced with difficult decisions.

 Read MoreInsurance Legislation